Here are 30 fun summer ideas for kids at home – when your kids are begging for something to do and screens are not an option!

 These worksheets can be used for the following:

-15. Summer opinion writing
+15. Summer Writing

-17. Make s’mores
+17. Make S’mores

 Why not gather around a campfire and create memories with this delicious summer (maybe year-round) treat?

 Making s’mores around a campfire can be so much fun, not only for your kids but for the entire family!
-And hey, if you don’t have access to a campfire, guess what?

 You can still enjoy this ridiculously delicious treat!